araghon007/RetroWrapper/README.md

 Todo:

 - ~~Fix Max installer support~~ Fixed in 1.4.1 (note: confirm RetroWrapper actually works under Mac at all.)
-- Add support for installing mutiple versions at once
+- Show versions that have already been wrapped
+  - Display already wrapped versions with " - already wrapped" (text a wip) next to them.
 - Change the way the uninstal button works (currently deletes ALL instances of RetroWrapper + library files, effectively reomving itself completely).
-  - Show already wrapped versions.
   - Make a new button with current functionality called "uninstal everything" (text a wip), and use current button to uninstal only one instance.
 (Note: swing sucks, espacially if you don't know how to use swing.)
+- Stop RetroWrapper installer from closing after each intallation
+  - Make RetroWrapper update the list of versions each time you instal / uninstal something
+- Implement some kind of batch installer / allow groups of versions to be wrapped at once (all beta, alpha, infdev etc or just everything)
-- Fix some bugs under "issues" if possible (note: I'm bad at Java though)
+- Fix some other bugs / implement feature requests under "issues" if possible (note: I'm bad at Java though)
 - Verify that importing the whole project into Netbeans in a janky way hasn't broken anything.
 Also, that the compiler settings haven't broken anything.

 # Legacy Readme: RetroWrapper